 PFCs have been used since the 1950s to make Teflon and many other stain- and water-repellent products.
 They are found in a number of household products such as pots and pans, furniture and pesticides.
-They have previously been linked to neurological problems, such as delayed gross motor development, and recently they have made news for their association with hormonal and reproductive dysfunction, namely postponed puberty
+They have previously been linked to neurological problems, such as delayed gross motor development, and recently they have made news for their association with hormonal and reproductive dysfunction, namely postponed puberty, earlier menopause and infertility.

 In this most recent study, researchers at Syracuse University looked at how the chemicals might affect impulsiveness, a core ADHD feature.
 They asked 83 children ranging from 9 to 11 years old to learn and play a computer game that had only one rule: Players must wait at least 20 seconds after pressing a keyboard’s space bar before doing it again.
 Sounds easy enough, but those 20 seconds can be painfully long for kids without impulsiveness control.